 A: Arrangements need to be made with the RA.

-A: A weekend sponsored by the VU Parents Council offering parents time each fall to visit their student(s) on campus.
+A: A weekend sponsored by the Parents Council and University Programming Council each fall which offers families time to visit their student(s) on campus.
 The weekend offers athletic, cultural and informational activities for the entire family.
-For many, this is the first opportunity to see their student since the semester began.
+For many families this is the first opportunity to see their student since the semester began.
 Come learn what your student is up to.
-More information can be found at http://www.valpo.edu/parents/events/fam-week.php.
+Details are posted on this site each summer.

 Q: What does the Valparaiso University Parents Council do?

 A: In addition to Family Weekend, the Parents Council sponsors several activities including:

 - Welcome Weekend - Each fall, mom, dad and student pack-up half of the house and move it to Valpo.
 Parents Council members are on campus to help with refreshments, directions, information, or just a seat and a tissue – the Parents Council Welcome Tent provides useful information and a place to rest.
 The Parents Council also hosts a Parent Farewell Reception at the end of the day.

 - Valpo FOCUS Sessions – Members are on hand at a VUPC sponsored booth to answer questions and help incoming students and their parents see firsthand what Valpo student life is all about.
 At FOCUS, parents get to attend class, live in a residence hall and eat delicious cafeteria food.
 This is one of the few opportunities they have to immerse themselves in the college experience.

 - Meetings – The council gathers on campus twice a year, once in the fall and once in the spring, to plan the year’s activities.
 We also meet with faculty, staff and the administration to receive state-of-the-campus updates.